Novabutter/repoSync/README.md

 # Remote Repo Sync
 There are many times where code is updated, then you have a need to pull it down.
 Remote Sync automates this for you.

+Note: repoSync is not secure for a production deployment at this moment.
+I, Giovanni Licameli, am not responsbile for any damages caused by the current usage of this program as of the latest commit 12/6/2020.
 ## Table of Contents

 ## Installation